Archive for August, 2009

 Since then, I have flown a hundred thousand miles, earned three diplomas, and have seen my Japanese high school closed down and stupidly renamed while my American high school gets shuttered due to the swine flu.

 I still have many memories of that first year, and for the next eleven months, will be sharing some of those memories here on the blog.
 (Those of you who don’t care can simply avoid the jump, and Adamu will still regale you with tales of the Adachi-ku ballot).
-Read the rest of this entry »
+Continue reading 10 years on: Coming to Japan

 Off for home